Assessing Vision-Language Models for Perception in Autonomous Underwater Robotic Software: Results and Analysis

 For both individual and aggregated datasets, \lava is the most confident and certain model across the four classes.
 For \trashcan and the aggregated dataset, \blip is generally the least confident and relatively more uncertain, except for MSP on Trash, where \deepseek is slightly less confident; however, the difference is minimal.
 For \seaclear, the least confident and most uncertain model is mostly \blip: only in one case it ties with \deepseek (PCS for Trash) and in another one with \qwen (DG for Object).
 In the other cases, differences with the worst model are minimal (e.g., for MSP on Trash, the difference between \deepseek and \blip is only 0.02).
 Therefore, in general, the differences across models are not very large.
 For example, on \seaclear, the MSP of \lava is 0.86, while the worst-performing model, \deepseek, has an MSP of 0.77.

 We also present the per-class uncertainty quantification results in \Cref{fig:rq2_perclass} for both individual and aggregated datasets across the four classes.

-Note that, for a clear comparison, values for DG and ENT are normalized to 0.0-1.0 and scaled to be interpreted like confidence metrics, i.e., higher values indicate lower uncertainty, with lower uncertainty being desirable.
+Note that values for DG and ENT are used in original form without normalization and to be interpreted unlike confidence metrics, i.e., lower values indicate lower uncertainty, with lower uncertainty being desirable.
 For the Trash, Animal, and Vegetation classes shown in \Cref{fig:rq2_perclass}, \lava is the most confident and certain model, followed by \qwen, across both individual and aggregated datasets.
 For Object, although \lava remains the most confident and certain model, \deepseek and \qwen are the second most confident and certain for \trashcan and the aggregated dataset, while for \seaclear, \qwen, \lava, and \deepseek show similar results.
 Overall, \blip remains the least confident and more uncertain, consistent with the observations in Table~\ref{tab:RQ2_per_class_uq_summary}.
 However, one can observe that the differences between models in terms of MSP, PCS, and DG are relatively small.
 The only exception is ENT, where \lava shows considerably larger differences compared to the other models.

 \finding{\textbf{RQ2:} \lava is consistently the most confident and certain model across individual and aggregated datasets, but it is poorly calibrated, indicating overconfidence.
 In contrast, \blip is generally the least confident and more uncertain, though the differences from \lava are minor, except in terms of entropy—yet it is the best-calibrated model, making it cautious and reliable.}